ternaustralia/terndata.ecoplots/README.md

 </p>

 ---

-Stop writing API boilerplate. `terndata.ecoplots` gives you TERN ecological data in three lines — filtered, validated, and analysis-ready.

 Python client for discovering, filtering, and retrieving ecological field data from the **[TERN EcoPlots Portal](https://ecoplots.tern.org.au)**.
-Pagination, streaming, and response normalisation are handled automatically — you get back a clean `pandas.DataFrame`, `geopandas.GeoDataFrame`, or raw GeoJSON (for observations) with no post-processing required.
+Pagination, streaming, and response normalisation are handled automatically — you get back a clean `pandas.DataFrame`, `geopandas.GeoDataFrame`, or `GeoJSON` (for observations) with no post-processing required.

 ---